Here’s the link: http://smarturl.it/inspectorkirby1

 ‘Of course not.
 And you John?’

 Kirby decided he liked the man.
-The company may appear traditional and stuffy but John Cooper wasn’t.
+The company may appear traditional and stuffy however John Cooper wasn’t.
 The plaque on the door read “Finance Director”.
 The office itself was in the corner of the building with views down Grey Street and High Bridge.
-‘Very nice,’ Kirby said, looking out back up towards the theatre which stood there doing its best, he always thought, to look like a Greek temple with its impressive columns and portico.
+‘Very nice,’ Kirby said, looking out back up towards the theatre which stood there doing its best to look like an ancient Greek temple with its impressive columns and portico.

 ‘Thank you.
 Seat?’
 Cooper said pointing to a leather sofa and chair on either side of a low table rather than the formidable-looking desk.
 They sat, Kirby in the chair, and the door opened.

-‘Thanks, Julie,’ Mr Cooper said as he took the coffees from her.
-‘And can you make sure we’re not disturbed?’
+‘Thanks, Julie,’ Mr Cooper said taking the coffees and handing one to Kirby.
+‘Can you make sure we’re not disturbed?’

 Kirby smiled.
 ‘I would tell you not to worry.
-But then I’m here so you will.
+However, I’m here so you will.
 It’s about Sarah, she’s…’

 ‘Is she in trouble?
 Hurt?
 What’s happened?’